hmxmilohax/rock-band-3-deluxe/readme.md

 RB3DX includes a variety of custom highways by default, available via the "RB3DX Menu", but you can add your own with the following steps.

-Simply drag in a .jpg/.png/.bmp into the `highways` folder in the "custom_textures" folder, then run `_texture-process_highways.bat`.
+Simply drag in a .jpg/.png/.bmp into the `highways` folder in the "custom_textures" folder, then run `process_textures_highway.py`.

-Or, drag in a .jpg/.png/.bmp into the `spotlights` folder in the "custom_textures" folder, then run `_texture-process_spotlights.bat`.
+Or, drag in a .jpg/.png/.bmp into the `spotlights` folder in the "custom_textures" folder, then run `process_textures_spotlight.py`.

 This will size your images accordingly (supports arbitrary resolutions), and convert them to the proper format for rb3 to read.
 Spotlights will be set to 50% opacity.